 Written consent:

 See attached consent form.
-We are asking for a waiver of parental permission as it is not a resonable requirement ot protect the subjects.
+We are asking for a waiver of parental permission as it is not a resonable requirement to protect the subjects.

 Describe where and when consent will be obtained.

 The consent form is presented when the subject arrives at a room where the interview is hold.
 This room is communicated to the participant when the interview is scheduled.
 It is not guaranteed to be the same every time, it depends on the availability of conference rooms in Kelley Engineering Center.